SebWouters/CheMPS2/FILES.md

 permutation symmetry.

-[tests/test13.cpp.in](tests/test13.cpp.in) is a copy of the CASSCF calculation in [tests/test8.cpp.in](tests/test8.cpp.in) with in addition the calculation of the CASPT2 variational second order correction energy.
+[tests/test13.cpp.in](tests/test13.cpp.in) is a copy of the CASSCF calculation in [tests/test8.cpp.in](tests/test8.cpp.in), but with full configuration interaction (FCI) as active space solver.
+In addition, the CASPT2 variational second order perturbation correction energy is calculated.

 [tests/test14.cpp.in](tests/test14.cpp.in) is a copy of the CASSCF calculation in [tests/test8.cpp.in](tests/test8.cpp.in) with a slightly larger active space, and which works with ordered localized orbitals instead of natural orbitals.
-The localization occurs by means of Edmiston-Ruedenberg, and the ordering based on the Fiedler vector with the exchange matrix as cost function.
+The localization occurs by means of Edmiston-Ruedenberg, and the ordering based on the Fiedler vector of the exchange matrix.
-In addition a calculation of the CASPT2 variational second order correction energy in the localized (i.e. not pseudocanonical) basis is performed.
+In addition a calculation of the CASPT2 variational second order perturbation correction energy in the localized (i.e. not pseudocanonical) basis is performed.

 [tests/matrixelements/CH4.STO3G.FCIDUMP](tests/matrixelements/CH4.STO3G.FCIDUMP)
 contains the matrix elements for test3 and test10.